andrei-rusu/llm-agent/README.md

-# LLM agents for querying documents and searching the web
+# LLMs for querying documents and searching the web

 A codebase containing different LLM projects implemented using LangChain and Streamlit.